Wistzz/DQnet/readme.md

 git clone https://github.com/CVPR23/DQnet.git
 ```

-Second download the weights for ResNet50 and MAE.
+Second download the weights for ResNet50 and ViT.

 Some core dependencies: